hyperspy/hyperspy/doc/user_guide/mva/clustering.rst

 In HyperSpy *cluster signals* are signals that somehow represent their clusters.
 The concept is ill-defined, since cluster algorithms only assign data points to clusters.
-HyperSpy computers 2 cluster signals,
+HyperSpy computes 2 cluster signals,

 1. ``cluster_sum_signals``, which are the sum of all the cluster signals that belong to each cluster.